 - Transcendental harmony where all genders are equal

-Also in this case an important role is played by a picturesque metaphor.
+In this case, a picturesque metaphor also plays an important role.
 Yet another component is shrouding the text in mystery.
 It’s worthwhile to mention the unique characteristics of the product that make it stand out from the others.
 When it comes to Gucci perfumes, that would be their unisex fragrance.